World Brain Day: Pioneering procedure in London offers hope to children with hydrocephalus

 ETV-CPC is a well-established procedure that was originally designed to create a cost-effective and permanent solution for children in Africa as it results in less follow-ups.

 “The procedure is well-tolerated and only takes an hour or two.
 The child can then go home within a day or two of the operation.
 There is reassurance for Middle Eastern families that with ETV-CPC, there is less chance that they will need to access specialist care very quickly.
 Unlike with a shunt, for example, which can get blocked and then needs to be treated immediately by a specialist neurosurgeon - which is not always possible to access locally,” he says.

 Dr. James points out that every case is different and it is important to choose the right operation for the child.
 “ETV-CPC is less likely to work for children who need an immediate solution and sometimes the child will have to have to come back and have a shunt.
 But if ETV-CPC works, it is a relief from a long-life of follow-ups.
 We need to have a discussion as part of a multidisciplinary team and with the family to make the right choice for the patient,” he explains.
 Dr James estimated that the majority of cases GOSH sees are still undergoing shunt surgeries, however half of them are good candidates for ETV-CPC.

-Dr. James believes that this operation, which is now available at GOSH, offers international patients from the UAE the chance to have a better quality of life and limits the life-long burden of care which often comes with having the traditional shunt procedure.
+Dr. James believes that this operation, which is now available at GOSH, offers international patients the chance to have a better quality of life and limits the life-long burden of care which often comes with having the traditional shunt procedure.